-Report Variable Data
+Report Data

-Data in the following four tables is also found in EnergyPlus’ standard output file (i.e., eplusout.eso – see that section for more information).
+Data in the following four tables are also found in EnergyPlus’ standard output file (i.e., eplusout.eso – see that section for more information) or in EnergyPlus’ eplusout.mtr (i.e., meter) output file.
 As with the standard output file, the “Report Variable” and “Report Meter” commands control the data in these tables.

-ReportVariableDataDictionary Table
+ReportDataDictionary Table

-The ReportVariableDataDictionary table provides the equivalent of the dictionary portion of the ESO file (i.e., the first section of the .eso file).
+The ReportDataDictionary table provides the equivalent of the dictionary portion of the ESO file (i.e., the first section of the .eso file) or eplusout.mtr.
 Please see the Report Variable section of the Input-Output Reference for more information.
+Like in the eplusout.mtr file (see the eplusout.mtr section), only data requested by “Report Meter” commands will set IsMeter to 1 or True.

 Table 7.
-SQL ReportVariableDataDictionary Contents
+SQL ReportDataDictionary Contents